-We considered the model of a DC/DC converter with pulse-width modulated control.
-The behavior of such a converter is described by a two-dimensional set of piecewise-linear nonautonomous differential equations.
-The chart of dynamical modes in the parameter plane (α, Ω) for this system was obtained through a detailed numerical and analytical study.
-When the value of parameter Ω is small enough, the continuous-time representation has a single stable node equilibrium.
+the continuous-time representation has a single stable node equilibrium.
 We showed that, under parameter variation, this equilibrium can undergo a novel type of border-collision bifurcation, in which a quasiperiodic or a phase-locked invariant torus softly arises from the stable equilibrium state.

-It is important to note that the phenomena observed for the system (1) are not restricted to a single point in parameter space, but occur along that part of the bifurcation curve N{φ}^{C} that falls to the right of the point P{φ} (see Fig. 1).
-To the left of P{φ} we observe a direct transition from the stable node equilibrium point to a stable period-1 focus.
+It is important to note that the phenomena observed for the system (1) are not restricted to a single point in parameter space, but occur along that part of the bifurcation curve $N{\varphi}^{C}$ that falls to the right of the point $P{\varphi}$ (see Fig. 1).
+To the left of $P{\varphi}$ we observe a direct transition from the stable node equilibrium point to a stable period-1 focus.
 We also note that the above bifurcation scenarios do not exhaust the spectrum of strange bifurcation phenomena that our converter system can display.